gabriel1200/Bot_Guide/bot_README.md

 **What it does**

-Displays the top 10 teams by the selected team statistic(ortg,drtg,etc) for the current season, taken from the Thinking Basketball Daily Leaderboard.
+Displays the top 10 _s by the selected team statistic(ortg,drtg,etc) for the current season, taken from the Thinking Basketball Daily Leaderboard.

 For metrics with two terms in the name, replace the space with an underscore. (ie 'passer rating' should be entered as 'passer_rating')